What a Realistic IT Onboarding Process Looks Like

 IT Security Fundamentals for New Starters

 Every new starter needs a security briefing before they touch anything sensitive.
 This briefing should happen on day one, not in week three.
 New starters who have not been told about the password policy, phishing, or data handling expectations are a security liability from the moment they log in.
-A structured approach to security awareness during onboarding sets the right tone from the beginning.

-Password Standards
+Communicating Password Standards

-Phishing and Social Engineering
+Phishing and Social Engineering Awareness

 Phishing is the most common attack vector for small and medium organisations.
 A new starter who has not been briefed on it is a liability on day one.
 The briefing should cover how to spot a suspicious email: unexpected urgency, mismatched sender addresses, unexpected attachments.
-What to do when they see something suspicious: do not click, report to IT.
-And that they should verify unusual requests for money or access by phone using a known number, not one in the email.

-Data Handling
+Data Handling Expectations

 New starters need to understand what categories of data they will be handling.
 At minimum, they need to know what constitutes personal or customer data, that customer data must not be copied to personal cloud storage or sent via personal email, how to handle data securely when working remotely, and what to do in the event of a suspected data breach.
-The briefing should make these concrete for day-to-day work, not simply refer to a policy document that nobody reads.

-Common IT Onboarding Mistakes
+Common IT Onboarding Mistakes to Avoid

-IT Onboarding for Remote and Hybrid Teams
+Remote and Hybrid IT Onboarding

 Remote onboarding introduces specific challenges that in-office onboarding does not face.
 Without the ability to walk a desk and troubleshoot in person, every step of the process needs to work remotely from the start.